 Enhanced user experience aims to help community more easily access services and programs offered by Bay Aging.

 (Urbanna, VA) – Bay Aging is pleased to announce the launch of its new website, bayaging.org, which includes an enhanced user experience to help the community more easily learn about and access services, as well as short video vignettes that help tell the story of the organization.
+Funding for the new website was provided by the Virginia Housing Development Authority, which supports affordable housing initiatives across the Commonwealth.

 “Bay Aging provides so many important services for older adults and people with disabilities throughout the Northern Neck and Middle Peninsula and the new website and videos help explain these programs in a very compelling manner,” said Kathy Vesley, Bay Aging’s President and CEO.
 “During our 41-year history, we have touched so many lives and have so many great stories to tell so we decided to do this with videos.
 The new website not only helps us raise awareness about the services we offer, it also makes it much easier to donate to the Bay Aging Foundation, volunteer or apply for a job.”